Leveling up Web Performance with HTTP/3

 A nice thing about interoperability tests is that it may expose a whole range of combinations.

-Except for one very particular case, namely when it was using a special cipher, cha-cha 20.35, which would be chosen on mobile platforms which do not have an AES CPU acceleration instructions.
+So in this particular case, there was one implementation called QUIC-CO, which did work with itself, and usually with others, except for one very particular case, namely when it was using a special cipher, Chacha 20.35, which would be chosen on mobile platforms which do not have an AES CPU acceleration instructions.

 So for this problem, I downloaded the files.
 MasterSecret and, well, 19 something something.

-Sorry, Pieter, just to clarify in this case, was this like a suspected handshake issue or was it like, how did the problem manifest?
+Sorry, Pieter, just to clarify, in this case, was this like a suspected handshake issue or was it like, how did the problem manifest?

 Like what were people seeing?
 Oh, right.
 So someone was investigating, was building a product, I guess, on QUIC-CO.

-They wanted to integrate their application with QUIC and they used Wireshark to understand better what's going on, what kind of traffic goes through this system.
+They wanted to integrate their application with QUIC, and they used Wireshark to understand better what's going on, what kind of traffic goes through this system.

 What they found was that Wireshark could not decrypt the trace, even after following the instructions, which is actually quite, well, I would say, not quite common, but not rare either.